wallflowers

 What is art, and what does it mean to be an artist?
 I wrote about one of my preferred definitions in to feel and to fail ā that the artist specializes in feeling their feelings as deeply as possible, and then persists through the failure of trying to share those feelings.
 Through the act of sharing weāre challenged to develop an understanding and hopefully an appreciation for people, and the spaces between us.

 I think this definition is correct, but I donāt think itās widely shared, especially by people who donāt think of themselves as artists or caring about art.
 My sense is that most peopleā especially the people I grew up aroundā see the word āartistā as something that has to be conferred upon someone who has attained āartistic accomplishmentsā, ie have their art verified as valuable by cultural gatekeepers and authorities.
 Talking about it this way already starts to feel dated, because the Internet and social media has removed the gates, allowing anyone to talk to anyone.
-This was really exciting for a while, in that it seemed like we were on the cusp of some kind of big revolution.
+This was really exciting for a while; it seemed like we were on the cusp of some kind of big revolution.
 But I think the past couple of decades have shown that, for a lot of people, the ālegitimacyā of the magazine cover has simply been replaced by the ālegitimacyā of viral numbers.

 ā±